Vanya-16/Vanya-16.github.io/_posts/2020-11-19-Predict House Price.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/House Predictions/plot4_keras.png">

-_The new model shows some spikes in the val_loss which means its overfitting at a few places.
-We'll ignore this for now._
+_The new model shows some spikes in the val_loss which means its overfitting at a few places._

 ```python